Itinerary

 Lake Köl Suu: the wonder of Kyrgyzstan

 Today we will need a rich and substantial breakfast to venture on a trek of about 3 hours towards the enchanting Köl Suu Lake, hidden between dizzying mountains and with a turquoise color that we will remember for a lifetime.
 In case you don't like walking there is also the possibility of venturing on a horse ride, like a true nomad!
-What if we told you that we will eat on the lake shore and that if we are lucky, we might even spot some yak cubs?
+What if we told you that we will eat on the lake shore and that if we are lucky, we might even spot some yak calves?
 After enjoying the most incredible view of our trip, we return to the yurt camp for our last night into the wild!

 Let's go back to Bishkek